 Medieval and Renaissance Surgery

 In Western Europe, in the 13th century, a new type of craftsman emerged in towns.
 He (or she because not all were male) was the barber-surgeon.
-They cut hair, they pulled teeth and they performed simple operations such as amputations and setting broken bones.
+They cut hair, pulled teeth and they performed simple operations such as amputations and setting broken bones.

 From the mid-14th century, the church allowed some dissections of human bodies at medical schools.
 However, Galen’s ideas continued to dominate medicine and surgery.

 In the 16th century, surgery did become a little more advanced.
 Leonardo Da Vinci (1452-1519) dissected some human bodies and made accurate drawings of what he saw.

 The great surgeon Andreas Vesalius (1514-1564) did many dissections and realized that many of Galen’s ideas were wrong.
 In 1543 he published a book called The Fabric of the Human Body.
-It contained accurate diagrams of a human body.
+It contained accurate diagrams of the human body.

 Vesalius’s great contribution was to base anatomy on observation, not on the authority of writers like Galen.